- This event has passed.

 Join AM&P Network for a Slack Chat

-Join us bright and early for a community Slack Chat focusing on the topic of the moment.
+BYOL (Lunch) and join us for a lunchtime community Slack Chat focusing on the topic of the moment.
 Get a dose of inspiration, get help solving a particularly stubborn challenge, or just connect and convene with your fellow AM&P Network peers.
-Topics vary every month and will focus on collective trends and topics within the media landscape, current events, and professional development.
-Come join us, engage with others, and learn a little more about your AM&P Network peers.

 9:00-9:05 a.m.
 FISD Opening